mifansLA/mi/_posts/2018-11-03-poco-magisk-module.md

 ### NOTE: Bear With It!

 - It is a trial workaround from [MiFans Lamongan](https://mi.knoacc.org/) admins.
-- This isn't maintained project and not published in Magisk repo.
+- This isn't (promised) maintained project and not yet published in Magisk repo.
 You Won't get nofication update from Magisk Manager.